 In general, when the superficial veins fill with deoxygenated blood they appear dark blue and are visible through the skin.
 There are two highly common conditions associated with blue veins – varicose and spider veins.
 The appearance of blue veins can have a negative impact on your body image and if they develop into varicose veins, can lead to more serious health complications.

 Varicose and spider veins are caused by increased pressure in the vein.

 Both of these conditions occur on the legs and are associated with increased venous pressure.
 The increased pressure causes valves to fail and the varicose veins to fill with blood.
 Once this happens, the blood can pool and become stagnate, causing the varicose veins to become large, distended and appear blue.
-Varicose veins may appear anywhere on the leg, but are more prominent on the thigh.
-Spider veins also contain deoxygenated blood and usually occur on the upper thigh area and face.
+Varicose veins may appear anywhere on the leg but are more prominent in the thigh.
+Spider veins also contain deoxygenated blood and usually occur in the upper thigh area and face.
 Varicose veins aren’t simply a cosmetic issue, they can cause more serious health problems such as blood clots and deep vein thrombosis, which can be painful and potentially life-threatening.
 This is why it is vitally important that varicose veins are treated as soon as possible.

 At Sunshine Vein Clinic, we have a range of non-surgical, minimally invasive cosmetic treatments to reduce the appearance of these vein disorders.